junxit/us-congress-bills-115/metadata.md

 - 2018-05-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 409.
 - 2018-05-23 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S2885; text: CR S2885)
 - 2018-05-23 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S2885; text: CR S2885)
+- 2018-05-24 — Message on Senate action sent to the House.
+- 2018-05-25 — Received in the House.
+- 2018-05-25 — Referred to the House Committee on Oversight and Government Reform.